 Realistically, things happen and consistency will never be perfect.
 The secret is to own it instead of using an interruption as an excuse to quit.
 When you’ve figured out lifelong fitness, your workout is an integral part of your that you don’t want to miss.
 If you do, it throws off our routine and energy.

 In our experience, when you are motivated to exercise even when you’re on vacation (or at the cabin for the weekend) you know the secret to lifelong fitness.
 To be consistent long term, plan ahead and figure out the best time of day for your workouts.
 Working out is hard but it’s also hard being unhealthy.
 Choose your hard and stick with it.

 Fitness Duo Lifer Activity 2:

 Schedule your week on Sunday.
 Having a plan to follow and scheduling in time for your exercise is absolutely critical to consistency.
 It’s best if you can work out at the same time each day to allow your mind and body to get into the habit and build a routine.
-If you need help making this plan together, sign up for our free Couple’s Fitness Analysis.
+If you need help getting in a healthy routine together, sign up for our Couple’s Clean Week program.

 4. Have fun.

 If your motivation is intrinsic, you are going to have more fun.
 You will celebrate the little wins, or the non-scale victories, more frequently.
 When you have momentum, you are in the groove and are better at what you’re doing.
 That makes it fun!
 It’s never fun starting over every other month.
 So, what else makes exercise fun (at least most of the time!), our final secret to lifelong fitness?